swissguesser/leaderboard/impressum.md

 We reserve the right to remove any map, avatar or other content that can be considered offensive and include (but not limited to) offensive symbols, statements or remarks.

 ### 2.8 Contact Us
-If you have any questions about these Terms, please contact us at @swissguesser on Twitter.
+If you have any questions about these Terms, please contact us at <a href="https://twitter.com/swissguesser/">@swissguesser</a> on Twitter.

 ## 3. Disclaimer